CoderSales/A01-2025-02-03-February-Week02-Rust-Dissertation-ChatGPT-V02/documentation/A09ChatGPT202502111945V01onwards/A39-ChatGPT.md

 🔜 Implement frequency visualization (egui or plotters).
 🔜 Auto-detect musical note names (e.g., C4, A4, etc.).
 🚀 Try cargo build now and confirm the warning is resolved!

+## Input

+### No changes made

+Ignore warnings

+### Next step

+Take baseline frequency reading

+Then invert and subtract this noise profile

+Then subtract this from all future readings during run

+Save noise profile.